Visa requirements for Chinese citizens: Exit and Entry Permit

 In addition to passports, Exit and Entry Permit were issued to citizens of the People's Republic of China for visiting certain land neighboring countries for trade, tourism purposes without a passport, and visa to the country of visiting and vice versa under the bilateral agreements.
-Such permit is issued by the police stations in the related the boder administrative divisions.
+Such permit is issued by the police stations in the related border administrative divisions.
 By far, travelers from the administrative divisions that share borders with North Korea, Mongolia, Myanmar, Laos, Vietnam, India and Nepal could apply for the Exit-Entry Permit for crossing borders.